tylandercasper/change_notifier/README.md

 * Optimize for observable collections in your own APIs and libraries instead of diffing
 * Implement simple data-binding by listening to streams

-You may want to look at the former TC39 proposal [Observe.observe](https://github.com/tc39/proposal-observable), which was deprecated.

 ### Usage

 There are two general ways to detect changes:

-* Listen to `Observable.changes` and be notified when an object changes
+* Listen to `ChangeNotifier.changes` and be notified when an object changes
 * Use `Differ.diff` to determine changes between two objects